Keysearch Review (Keyword Research on a Budget)

 1. Keyword Research

-The Keyword Research module offers a large set of features related to keywords, difficulty scores, competitor analysis, and much more.
+The Keyword Research module offers an extensive set of features related to keywords, difficulty scores, and competitor analysis.

 When you enter this module, you start by submitting a keyword and let Keysearch spit out the top 10 ranking for that keyword, plus a very long list of related keywords.
 You can select a specific country or all countries.